XiaomeiLi1/CancerSubtypesPrognosis/README.md

 ## Installation
 CancerSubtypesPrognosis runs in the R statistical computing environment.
 R version 3.6.1 or higher and Bioconductor version 3.11 or higher are required.
-1. Please Install Bioconductor, you can use the following code in R
+1. Please install Bioconductor, you can use the following code in R

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))